broadinstitute/viral-workshops/veme-ngs/metagenomics.md

 But these steps are generalizable to any scenario or organism where you want to run your own fastq reads against our kraken2-based classification pipeline.

+Off-the-shelf kraken2 databases are distributed by John's Hopkins University (the authors of Kraken) at [this site](https://benlangmead.github.io/aws-indexes/k2).

 ## Walkthrough

 ### Clone the workspace